AI Guard Quickstart

 The AI Guard instance provides a guard_text

-method, which accepts either a simple text input (for example, a user question) or an array of messages in JSON format that follows common schemas used by major providers.
+method, which accepts either a plain text input (for example, a user question) or an array of messages in JSON format that follows common schemas used by major providers.

 Additionally, you can specify a recipe to apply.
 Recipes can be configured to match your specific use case in your Pangea User Console .